LukeSmithxyz/based.cooking/content/italian-cappuccino.md

 - 1 Packet 0 Calorie Sweetener (optional)
 - 1 Pinch Cinnamon (optional)

-- There must be a blank line above all lists.
-- List the ingredients
-- in an unordered list
-- similar to this.
-- List amounts if necessary.
-- Put (optional) at the end of optional ingredients

 ## Directions

 1. Warm up milk in cafe mug until satisfactory